 The AD/AE Committee will evaluate completion of the form and artifact accessibility from any links included as part of the form, for instance, links to the computational artifacts.

 The Artifact Evaluation is an optional step for all accepted papers.
 It allows authors to apply for a reproducibility badge.
 If you wish to acquire a badge for your artifact, you must choose appropriate badges in AD/AE form.
 The Artifact Evaluation (AE) Appendix will extend the contents of the AD and they will both be included as an Appendix.
 The AE will be also auto-generated from author responses to a standard form embedded in the online submission system.
-In addition to the points 1) and 2) from the AD, the AE must include the following aspects:
+In addition to the Artifacts Identification and Reproducibility of Experiments from the AD, the AE must include the following aspects:

 Including (i) a description of the hardware resources required, (ii) a description of the operating systems required, (iii) the software libraries needed, (iv) the input dataset needed to execute the code or when the input data is generated, and (v) optionally, any other dependencies or requirements.
 Best practices to facilitate the understanding of the descriptions indicate that unnecessary dependencies and requirements should be suppressed from the artifact.